 He stepped back, giving her an extra clue, and as her brain caught up to what he was doing, she obeyed, moving them to the door.
-Ismene had become so wrapped up in the unsaid plan of escape that she forgot about Grace in the chair by the fire.
+Ismene, wrapped up in the unsaid plan of escape, forgot about Grace in the chair by the fire.
 Her mind and body were split between thinking how to escape and the plight of Othniel.
 She hesitated, resisting Kendric’s backward push toward the door.
-But Othniel’s command, cried out around the gag choking off his voice, shook her from the indecision.
+But Othniel’s command, cried out around the gag choking off his voice, shook her from indecision.

-Within his grasp, Kendric reached for the handle, but Grace noticed their veiled escape and rose with a haughty air of insult.
+Within his grasp, Kendric reached for the handle, but Grace had already noticed their veiled escape and rose with a haughty air of insult.

 “What is this?
 The Lord Selin overpowered by a mousy little girl?
 You take us for fools?
 Stop them!” she bellowed like the shrill feline she was.

-“Go!” yelled Kendric, panic and desperation making him hasty and causing a shallow slice across his neck where he’d held Ismene’s hand to his throat.
+Panic and desperation caused Kendric’s hasty movement, and the knife made a shallow slice across his neck where he’d held Ismene’s hand to his throat.